What is stimming?

 Making vocal sounds such as tapping ears, snapping fingers, humming, grunting, or squealing.

 Rubbing or scratching the skin with hands or with another object.

 Repetitive hand movements such as opening and closing one’s fists.

 Rocking front to back or side to side.

 Placing body parts within mouths.

 Stimming can be a harmless behaviour that people with autism use for self-regulation.
 It can help them reduce their anxiety.
 It can also be a way to calm themselves when they experience a sensory overload.
 So, many feel that stimming should not be controlled because it can take away a person’s coping mechanism for stressful situations.

-Stimming should not be looked at as an embarrassing or inconvenient behaviour.
-Nor should it by any means be punished.
+Stimming behaviors should not be looked at as an embarrassing or inconvenient.
+Nor should they by any means be punished.
 One of the ways to manage stimming behaviours is by helping people with autism become aware of their triggers.
 Giving them alternative coping strategies and offering psychological support can also enable them to deal with their emotions in a more positive an safe manner.